sparklemotion/nokogiri/.github/ISSUE_TEMPLATE/bug-report-or-help-request.md

 ---

+**Do not report Security Vulnerabilities here**

+If you intend to report a security vulnerability, please do so at [HackerOne](https://hackerone.com/nokogiri) following the process detailed in [`SECURITY.md`](https://nokogiri.org/SECURITY.html).
+Do not report it through GitHub.

 **Describe the bug**

 A clear and concise description of what the bug is.
 Please include as much context as you can about what you are trying to do.